-Program Delivery: Blended (Residential and Online, please see marked classes) The program content is offered through lecture, laboratory, and externship experience. (certain lecture and/or laboratory courses may be delivered online, those courses are identified as blended, below)
+Program Delivery: Blended: The program content is offered through lecture, laboratory, and externship experience. (certain lecture and/or laboratory courses may be delivered online)

 Definition of Academic Year: An academic year will consist of 36 instruction weeks and 36 quarter credit hours.